canjs/can-construct/docs/construct.md

 [can-construct.extend can-construct.extend] to create an inheritable
 constructor function of your own.

-@signature `Construct.extend([name,] [staticProperties,] instanceProperties)`

-Extends Construct, or constructor functions derived from Construct, to create a new constructor function.

-@param {String} [name] Adds a name to the constructor function so it is nicely labeled in the developer tools.
-@param {Object} [staticProperties] Properties that are added the constructor function directly.
-@param {Object} [instanceProperties] Properties that belong to instances made with the constructor.
-These properties are added to the constructor's `prototype` object.
-@return {function} The constructor function.

 @signature `new Construct( ...args )`

 Creates a new instance using Construct's constructor functions.

 @param {*} [args] The arguments passed to the constructor.
 @return {Object} The instantiated object.

-@signature `construct.setup( ...args )`

-A [can-construct::setup setup] function for the instantiation of a constructor function.

-@param {*} [args] The arguments passed to the constructor.
-@return {Array|undefined} If an array is returned, the array's items are passed as arguments to [can-construct::init init].

-@signature `construct.init( ...args )`

-An [can-construct::init init] function that gets called with each new instance.

-@param {*} [args] The arguments passed to the constructor (or the items of the array returned from [can-construct::setup setup]).

 @body